 It’s hard because you are asking someone to fundamentally change how they have thought and behaved for several decades of their working life.
-It’s especially harder if you’ve been successful in the corporate world.
-People look up to you and say that you have been so successful; tell us how to organise ourselves so that we can be successful ourselves.
+It’s especially hard if you’ve been successful in the corporate world.
+People look up to you and say that you have been so successful; tell us how to organise ourselves so that we can be successful too.

 Funders subscribe to this as well.
 They believe that there are certain organisations who have the potential to scale, but often they are thinking of structure too, when they say this.

 Putting more resources into an inappropriate solution will not improve the efficacy of the solution.